ChungHaLee/ChungHaLee/README.md

 Hi👋!
 I'm a M.S student in Gwangju Institute of Science and Technology (GIST), South Korea.

-My major is HCI and Culture Technology, and I'm focusing on helping people to enjoy & entertain their lives more lively.
+My major is HCI and Culture Technology, and I'm focusing on the technology to help people to enjoy & entertain their lives.

 # 🛠 Work Skills